-Whether you’re looking for a weekend getaway from the city or want to experience the charm of New England coastal cities for the first time, there are so many exciting things to do in Portsmouth, NH and it should definitely be on your list.
+Whether you’re looking for a weekend getaway or want to experience the charm of New England coastal cities for the first time, there are so many exciting things to do in Portsmouth NH and it should definitely be on your list.

-Portsmouth, NH, located about an hour north of Boston, is one of New England’s most popular port towns.
+Portsmouth, New Hampshire, located about an hour north of Boston, is one of New England’s most popular port towns.
 With plenty of interesting shops, wonderful places to eat, and history to explore, it’s no wonder that it is such a tourist destination for those in the know.

-The first time I visited Portsmouth, I didn’t know what to expect.
-I’d heard that it was a lot of fun but I didn’t know a lot about its history or the best things to do.
-Luckily, I went with someone who had been there before and acted as my tour guide.
+My first Portsmouth trip, I didn’t know what to expect.
+I’d heard that it was a lot of fun but I didn’t know a lot about its history or the best things to do in Portsmouth.
+Luckily, I went with someone who had been there before and acted as my Portsmouth tour guide.

 Today, I want to be that for you so you can take full advantage of your trip!
-Without further ado, here are my recommendations for a perfect Portsmouth day, Portsmouth weekend getaway, or itinerary for however long you’re visiting.
+Without further ado, here are my recommendations for a perfect Portsmouth weekend getaway, or Portsmouth itinerary for however long you’re visiting.

 Get a delicious breakfast